-The reaction to the Tunku's proposed was received with enthusiasm.
+The reaction to the Tunku's proposal was received with enthusiasm.
 It resulted in the formation of the Malaysia Solidarity Consultative Committee made up of representatives of all the territories involved in the plan.
 The committee held four meetings-first in Jesselton, then in Kuching and Kuala Lumpur and finally in Singapore.
-The outcome of these four meetings was a Memorandum on Malaysia."
-Setting out a practicable and realistic framework for the setting up of the proposed Federation of Malaysia."
+The outcome of these four meetings was a Memorandum on Malaysia "setting out a practicable and realistic framework for the setting up of the proposed Federation of Malaysia."

-Enche Molid.
-Khir Johori.
+Enche Mohd.
+Khir Johari.